gilyes/docker-nginx-letsencrypt-sample/README.md

 * access to (sub)domain(s) pointing to a publicly accessible server (required for TLS)

 ### Preparation
-* Clone the [repository](https://github.com/gilyes/docker-nginx-letsencrypt-sample) on the server pointed to by your domain.
+* Clone the [repository](https://github.com/verisage/docker-nginx-letsencrypt-sample) on the server pointed to by your domain.
 * In `docker-compose.yml`:
   * Change the **VIRTUAL_HOST** and **LETSENCRYPT_HOST** entries from *sampleapi.example.com* and *samplewebsite.example.com* to your domains.
   * Change **LETSENCRYPT_EMAIL** entries to the email address you want to be associated with the certificates.
-* In `volumes/config/sample-website/config.js` change **apiUrl** to your API endpoint as set up in the previous point in `docker-compose.yml`.

 ### Running
 In the main directory run: